Replace your PA drivers

 A word about power

 There are various ways of measuring the power of a loudspeaker – some more flattering than others.
 Celestion uses the AES standard because it's scientific and reliable.
-While there is no consistent correlation between AES, EIA and Music Program Power, the scale below provides a rough guide to compare how an individual speaker might rate using each measurement method.
+While there is no consistent correlation between AES, EIA and Continuous Power, the scale below provides a rough guide to compare how an individual speaker might rate using each measurement method.

 Choosing the right LF speaker